mikedelong/kaggle-zestimate/capstone_report.md

 It is worth noting that the Zestimate represents a big step forward in empowering buyers and sellers in what is generally an opaque and even frightening life experience, because Zestimates are available for any property, because they are fairly good predictions of the final sale price, and because they are available at no cost to the public.

-The other factors listed above do not really appear in our model: if we do not have explicit features for condition of sale, financing conditions, or market conditions then we are not explicitly capturing whatever they contribute to the sale price.
+The other factors listed above are not explicit in the available data: if we do not have explicit features for condition of sale, financing conditions, or market conditions then we are not explicitly capturing whatever they contribute to the sale price.
 It is open for discussion how and whether the source data for Zestimates capture these factors, or even if Zestimates do the same thing that comparables do.

 Also, there are vagaries of the sales process that impact the final sale price that are very difficult to capture and will introduce noise (variance, or errors) into the model: e.g. how busy and therefore how engaged is the seller's agent; how motivated are the buyers and sellers; etc.

+Given a set of inputs we are looking for the log-error (or the log-residual-error) of the Zestimate, which is the log-error is the log of the Zestimate minus the log of the actual sale price.
+This log-error will always be nonzero; over the lifetime of Zestimates Zillow has reduced the median margin of error from approximately 14% to approximately 5%.

+Zillow is holding a contest on Kaggle to improve Zestimates; the contest consists of two rounds: a public round and a private round.
+Only the top 100 contestants from the public round will go through to the private round.

 ### Problem Statement
 In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
 You should also thoroughly discuss what the intended solution will be for this problem.
 Questions to ask yourself when writing this section:
 - _Is the problem statement clearly defined?
 Will the reader understand what you are expecting to solve?_
 - _Have you thoroughly discussed how you will attempt to solve the problem?_
 - _Is an anticipated solution clearly defined?
 Will the reader understand what results you are looking for?_

+For the public round we are looking to minimize the mean absolute error between the predicted log error and the actual log error.
+For each property we predict the log error for each of up to six periods: each month in the last quarter of the calendar year (October, November, and December) for 2016 and 2017.
+If a property had no transaction for that month then the property is ignored for that period and does not contribute to the overall score.

+At the present time we are looking just for the log-error for Fall 2016, since Fall 2017 is in the future so its transactions are not available.

+This is primarily a regression problem; our dependent variables are continuous.
+We have 58 independent variables, but we can put them in three broad categories:
+1. Location data, which tells us where the house is
+2. House intrinsic data, which tells us things about the structure, its features, or the lot on which it sits
+3. Tax data, which tells us the tax assessment value, and where appropriate if the property is tax delinquent and if so which year it became delinquent

 ### Metrics
 In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section: